Michael-Haddad0/DataSci_Course/Assignments/Assignment-3.md

 #### Tasks

-1. Develop a spam filter based on a **logistic regression equation** and evaluate it using a confusion matrix.
+1. Develop a spam filter based on a **logistic regression equation** and evaluate it using a **confusion matrix**.

 2. Drop the three `cap_` variables and **binarize** all the `word_` variables, transforming them into dummies for the occurrence of the corresponding word.
-Develop two spam filters, one based on a logistic regression equation and the other based on a decision tree, using the binarized data set.
+Develop two spam filters, one based on a logistic regression equation and the other based on a **decision tree**, using the binarized data set.

-3. Compare the three models obtained with the models discussed in class.
+3. Compare the three models obtained here with the models discussed in class.

 #### Submission